 Hypothyroidism From Hashimoto’s Thyroiditis

 The most common cause of hypothyroidism is from the autoimmune disease known as Hashimoto’s thyroiditis.

-If you have this condition (there's about a 70-90% chance that you do (1)) then your body is creating antibodies which are destroying your own thyroid gland.
+If you have this condition (there’s about a 70-90% chance that you do (1)) then your body is creating antibodies that are destroying your own thyroid gland.